ValeriaRudenko/project-interfaces-inteligentes-/README.md

-# Zombie Gift Chase: School of Surprises
+# Skeleton Gift Chase: School of Surprises

 ## Final project for the course Inteligent interfaces
 ## Developed by: